sdwalsh/people-and-pets/README.md

 Don't introduce dependencies unless you absolutely must.
 It's hard to refactor.

-If you want to use CI start with it!
-It's sometimes hard to debug.
+If you want to use CI, start with it!

 Test more!
 Would have been worth writing unit tests for the javascript.

-It took a lot longer than I expected to write this readme!
+It took a lot longer than I expected to write this readme!!

-#### END.
-Coffee and cereal.
+##### Thanks for taking the time to review my solution!

+#### - end -
 ```
   ;)( ;
  :----:     o8Oo./